magnetsystems/r2m-cli/README.md

 }
 ```

-Using this request and response you can craft this file example.txt
+Now copy-paste request and response in the file <code>example.txt</code>:
 ```
 +Name getTimeZone
 +Request